easyparcel/OpenAPI/source/includes/2026-03/_quotation.md

 Even with HTTP 200 status, individual requests in the batch may fail.
 Always check the <code>status</code> field in each data object.
 </aside>

-<h2 id="shipping-quotation-best-practices-2025-12">Best Practices for Shipping Quotation</h2>
+<h2 id="shipping-quotation-best-practices-">Best Practices for Shipping Quotation</h2>

 ### Input Validation